 As a professional travel blogger who is also a fierce cat mom (we love our kitty Twyla!) one of the biggest questions I get is: how the HECK do I leave my cat at home while traveling?

-If you’re like most cat parents, the thought of leaving our kitty behind while we jet off on vacations used to fill us with anxiety.
+I travel a few times a month and if we’re like most cat parents, the thought of leaving our kitty behind while we jet off on vacations used to fill us with anxiety.
 How will she cope without us?
 Will she be sad?
 And what if something goes wrong?

 There’s no need to worry, though.
 Robin and I have been leaving cats at home for years now, and we’re about to jet off to Denmark for a month!
 We’re keeping Twyla at home instead of a boarding professional and I already know that my DMs on Instagram will be flooded with questions about pet care.